karthik-muth/https-karthik-muth.github.io-/left_right_identification/outro.md

 <link href="../assets/main.css" rel="stylesheet">

 <p class="text-body-2">
 The study showed that, in comparison to men, women "place higher priorities on welfare issues, and are more positive about public welfare policies".
-This is reflected in their support for the political parties and in the previous election in 2018
-"women voted distinctively more to the left than men did".
+This is reflected in their support for the political parties, and in the previous election in 2018 "women voted distinctively more to the left than men did".
 </p>

 <br /><hr><br />